mrpossoms/libnn/README.md

 ### _Network Declaration_

 A libnn neural network is composed of _nn_layer_t_ instances, which in turn contain a handful of matrices.
-When defining a network architecture there are only a few that you need to be concerned with. `w` the connection weights, `b` the biases, and `A`, a pointer to the vector of activations for that layer.
+When defining a network architecture there are only a few that you need to be concerned with. `w` the connection weights, `b` the biases, and `A`, a pointer to the vector of activations output for that layer.
 The network should be defined as an array of _nn_layer_t_ instances, with the final layer being empty to act as a terminator.
 The flow of activations follows the order of the layers defined in the array.
 Each _nn_layer_t_ contains an function pointer called `activation` which you can customize per layer. libnn contains several builtin activation functions _nn_act_sigmoid_, _nn_act_relu_ and _nn_act_softmax_.

 Here's an example of a two layer fully connected network.
 Note: the net in this example would be untrained, and useless.
 See 'Loading a Trained Model' below.